return to okla64.com

 was what gave me a slight edge over my fellow Chess players.

-Most other players fell into one of two categories regarding Chess
+Most other Chess players fell into one of two categories regarding

-done.
-Then, there were players who thought Chess problems were to be
+then one was done.
+Then, there were players who thought Chess

-studied for their themes and beauty.
-The second of these two
+problems were to be studied for their themes and beauty.
+The second

 I always set up Chess problems on the board.
 I never tried to solve